Latest

 2. Onset of stress

-The burnout stage is when this chronic stress becomes all you can think about.
-You may experience low self-esteem and even start to exhibit physical symptoms such as sweating and stomach aches because of anxiety and stress
+The burnout stage is when this chronic stress becomes unmanageable.
+The individual might experience low self-esteem and even start to exhibit physical symptoms such as sweating and stomach aches because of anxiety and stress.
+They might neglect their physical appearance, look more tired than usual and possibly have more sick days compared to their colleagues.

-This is a state where burnout feels like the norm, especially if it’s left untreated.
-You may feel a constant state of fatigue, see your work suffer greatly and others may notice you ‘aren’t yourself’.
+This is a state where burnout feels like the norm for the individual, especially if it’s left untreated.
+They might feel a constant state of fatigue and you’ll observe a consistent, low level of work performance that isn’t their norm.

 What causes burnout?

-Stress affects everyone differently.
-There’s no one cause.
+Stress affects everyone differently and there’s no one cause.
 But generally, external events tend to trigger burnout.
-When this stress becomes unmanageable over a period time, it leads to burnout.
+When stress becomes unmanageable over a period time, it leads to burnout.
 Some potential causes of burnout include:

-• Neglecting own needs (sleep, healthy diet, hydration and relaxation)
+• Neglecting their own needs (sleep, healthy diet, hydration and relaxation) which can also be a symptom

 • Being in emotionally demanding situations

-• Having unclear goals and expectations from a business and sometimes even yourself
+• Having unclear goals and expectations from a business and sometimes even themselves

 • Poor work-life balance